-- (2) The Commission: - (a) is a body corporate; and - (b) must have a seal; and - (c) may acquire, hold and dispose of real and personal property; and - (d) may sue and be sued. - Note: The Public Governance, Performance and Accountability Act 2013 applies to the Commission.
-That Act deals with matters relating to corporate Commonwealth entities, including reporting and the use and management of public resources. - (3) The seal of the Commission is to be kept in such custody as the Commission Board directs, and is not to be used except as authorised by the Commission Board. - (4) All courts, judges and persons acting judicially must: - (a) take judicial notice of the imprint of the seal of the Commission appearing on a document; and - (b) presume that the document was duly sealed.
+- (2) The Commission:

+- (a) is a body corporate; and

+- (b) must have a seal; and

+- (c) may acquire, hold and dispose of real and personal property; and

+- (d) may sue and be sued.

+Note: The Commonwealth Authorities and Companies Act 1997 applies to the Commission.
+That Act deals with matters relating to Commonwealth authorities, including reporting and accountability, banking and investment, and conduct of officers.

+- (3) The seal of the Commission is to be kept in such custody as the Commission Board directs, and is not to be used except as authorised by the Commission Board. - (4) All courts, judges and persons acting judicially must: - (a) take judicial notice of the imprint of the seal of the Commission appearing on a document; and - (b) presume that the document was duly sealed.